-Dawsons observation that the underlying problem with both Socialism and Capitalism is philosophical, or even religious, in nature, has been echoed more recently by Pope Benedict XVI.
-In his last encyclical Caritas in Veritate he acknowledges the dangers in a global system without truth as the foundation on which people can flourish.
-As the title indicates, the key to resolving our current socio-economic problems is to be found in the relationship between truth and love.
-The pope writes: “Without truth, without trust and love for what is true, there is no social conscience and responsibility, and social action ends up serving private inerests and the logic of power, resulting in social fragmentation, especially in a globalized society at difficult times like the present.”
+Dawson’s observation that the underlying problem with both socialism and capitalism is philosophical, or even religious, in nature, has been echoed more recently by Pope Benedict XVI.
+In his last encyclical, Caritas in Veritate, he acknowledges the dangers of a global system without truth as the foundation on which people can flourish.
+As the title of his letter indicates, the key to resolving our current socio-economic problems is to be found in the relationship between truth and love.
+The pope writes: “Without truth, without trust and love for what is true, there is no social conscience and responsibility, and social action ends up serving private interests and the logic of power, resulting in social fragmentation, especially in a globalized society at difficult times like the present.”
 Unless we infuse our workplace with love of neighbor, we cannot expect to secure the common good, and the pope adds that “every Christian is called to practice this charity.”
-Even though the encyclical was written nearly 20 years after the collapse of Communism in Eastern Europe, Benedict nevertheless warns of the dire consequences for man, if he forgets God.
-He reminds us that “when the State promotes, teaches, or actually imposes forms of practical atheism, it deprives its citizens of the moral and spiritual strength that is indispensable fro attaining integral human development and it impedes them from moving forward with renewed dynamism as they strive to offer a more generous human response to divine love.”
+Even though the encyclical was written nearly twenty years after the collapse of Communism in Eastern Europe, Benedict nevertheless warns of the dire consequences for man, if he forgets God.
+He reminds us that “when the State promotes, teaches, or actually imposes forms of practical atheism, it deprives its citizens of the moral and spiritual strength that is indispensable for attaining integral human development and it impedes them from moving forward with renewed dynamism as they strive to offer a more generous human response to divine love.”

 This is, perhaps, the key point to understanding the predicament of an emerging post-communist country like Croatia.
-After decades of State imposed atheism, it is being overwhelmed by a new form of the same materialistic philosophy which has no place for God or higher spiritual values.
+After decades of state-imposed atheism, it is being overwhelmed by a new form of the same materialistic philosophy which has no place for God or higher spiritual values.
 The fact that the free market can provide ever more goods and services in society will not be enough to satisfy man in the long run.
-This is something the great Russian thinker Alexandr Solzhenitsyn foresaw well before the collapse of Communism.
-In his Harvard commencement address delivered in 1978 he said the following: “After the suffering of decades of violence and oppression, the human soul longs for things higher, warmer, and purer than those offered by todays mass living habits, introduced as by a calling card by the revolting invasion of commercial advertising by TV stupor, and by intolerable music.
+This is something the great Russian thinker Alexander Solzhenitsyn foresaw well before the collapse of communism.
+In his Harvard commencement address of 1978 he said the following: “After the suffering of decades of violence and oppression, the human soul longs for things higher, warmer, and purer than those offered by todays mass living habits, introduced as by a calling card by the revolting invasion of commercial advertising by TV stupor, and by intolerable music.
 All this is visible to numerous observers from all the worlds of our planet.
 The Western way of life is less and less likely to become the leading model.”
-He also refers to the “logic of materialistic development” and the fact that man has been “made the measure of all things on earth – imperfect man, who is never free of pride, self-interest, envy, vanity, and dozens of other defects.”
+He also refers to the “logic of materialistic development” and the fact that man has been “made the measure of all things on earth—imperfect man, who is never free of pride, self-interest, envy, vanity, and dozens of other defects.”
 This deeper moral problem is one that only religion can resolve, religion which must be allowed to shape culture.

 The recent financial crisis vividly illustrates that markets are not capable of regulating themselves and it is becoming increasingly clear that a functioning market economy depends on a healthy moral culture to sustain it.
-Caritas in Veritate affirms that “the economy needs ethics in order to function correctly – not any ethics whatsoever, but an ethics which is people-centered.”
+Caritas in Veritate affirms that “the economy needs ethics in order to function correctly—not any ethics whatsoever, but an ethics which is people-centered.”
 The inherent dignity of every human person, something the modern economy seems to have forgotten, must again become the centerpiece of our culture.
 Markets are not ends in themselves, but must serve higher ends.
 As past experience has shown, a materialistic philosophy of life inevitably leaves man unsatisfied and longing for higher things.